Macrometacorp/docs/docs/search/queries/search-functions/min_match.md

 title: MIN_MATCH()
 ---

-Match documents where at least `minMatchCount` of the specified search expressions are satisfied.
+Return documents that satisfy multiple search expressions.

+Syntax:

-`MIN_MATCH(expr1, ... exprN, minMatchCount)`
+`MIN_MATCH(expr1, expr2, minMatchCount)`

-- `expr` (expression, _repeatable_): any valid search expression
+- `expr` (expression): Each `expr` is a valid search expression.
+You can include as many as you want.
-- `minMatchCount` (number): minimum number of search expressions that should be satisfied
+- `minMatchCount` (number): Minimum number of search expressions that must be satisfied.

-Assuming a view with a text analyzer, you may use it to match documents where the attribute contains at least two out of three tokens:
+In this example, at least two of the specified search expressions must be satisfied to return results:

 ```js
 FOR doc IN viewName